 Once you decide to bill OHA electronically, you will need to select how you will submit your claims:

 - Individually on the Provider Web Portal at https://www.or-medicaid.gov - Web claims can be copied and edited to make individual claim submissions even easier.

 - In batches using electronic data interchange (EDI) - EDI claims can be submitted to DMAP through your own software, or by contracting with a clearinghouse or billing service that transmits the EDI claims for you.

-Step 2: Contact DMAP to get electronic access
+Step 2: Contact OHA to get electronic access

 Want to bill on the Web?